sequelize/sequelize/docs/upgrade-to-v5.md

 - Sequelize now use parameterized queries for all INSERT / UPDATE operations (except UPSERT).
 They provide better protection against SQL Injection attack.
 - `ValidationErrorItem` now holds reference to original error in the `original` property, rather than the `__raw` property.
 - [retry-as-promised](https://github.com/mickhansen/retry-as-promised) has been updated to `3.0.0`, which use [any-promise](https://github.com/kevinbeaty/any-promise).
 This module repeat all `sequelize.query` operations.
 You can configure `any-promise` to use `bluebird` for better performance on Node 4 or 6
+- Sequelize will ignore all `undefined` keys in `where` options, In past versions `undefined` was converted to `null`.
+For `BULKUPDATE / BULKDELETE` query types passing undefined keys in where options will throw an error.

 ### Packages